Show summary Hide summary

 The possible meaning of the last name Arriete

-It might even be that this name was given to “people from behind,” maybe those who came to settle after or away from a larger village.
-One can imagine the little human and family dynamics playing out behind those words.
+It might even be that this name was given to “people from behind,” maybe those who came to settle afterward or set back from a larger village.
+One can imagine the little human and family dynamics playing out behind these words.

 Variants and related forms of the last name Arriete